quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 wins.
 Code in PureScript, a Haskell-like language that compiles to JavaScript, always has to consider whether or not something is stack safe and these considerations permeate the language.
 In a language based entirely on the composition of functions this can be quite a hassle sometimes.

+### More tools for strictness

+We can also annotate expressions with exclamation marks if we enable the `BangPatterns` extension, which enables us to say that an expression we are binding to a name should be evaluated.
+We can also use `seq` and `deepseq` to force evaluation of an expression, one level deep or completely, respectively.